"Speak slower human, come on!"

 Vocal communication between dogs and humans has evolved to be highly effective, shaped by the needs of both species.

-While humans adjust their speech to accommodate dogs’ hearing capacities, dogs have developed a sensitivity to human speech cues, even without prior exposure.
+While humans adjust their speech to accommodate dogs’ capacities, dogs have developed a sensitivity to human speech cues, even without prior exposure.

 The study